elehcimd/pynb/README.md

 ### Notebook parameters

 Parameters are passed from the command line with `--param` options, whose value is formatted as `name=value`.
 Names are separated from values at the first occurrence of character `=`.
 Values are strings and might require casting to their proper type inside the notebook.

+### Exporting to other formats

+The options `--export-html` and `--export-ipynb` let you export to `.html` and `.ipynb` file formats, respectively.
+The special output pathname `-` points to standard output.
+If you only want to convert the notebook without executing it, you can skip its execution using the `--no-exec` option.

 ### The cells execution cache

 The caching system allows you to reuse transparently prior cell executions and it's enabled by default.